Kleb0/Pong_LibGDX/Readme.md

 Just open it with by right clicking with java (TM) platform SE library.

 Also i configured this project only for windows users.
 Sorry for Mac and Androids users ...
-As i said, i maid this during my freetime, the intent is not to do a " pro " thing with a multi platform management.
+As i said, i made this during my freetime, the intent is not to do a " pro " thing with a multi platform management.
 But i enjoyed making it and it was a cool challenge !

 So, in order to end with this goods words,